Revisiting Event Study Designs: Robust and Efficient Estimation

 \begin{target*}$\tau_{w}=\sum_{it\in\Omega_{1}}w_{it}\tau_{it}\equiv w_{1}^{\prime}\tau$.\end{target*}

-For notation brevity we consider scalar estimands.
+For notation brevity, we consider scalar estimands.

 Different weights are appropriate for different research questions.
 The researcher may be interested in the overall ATT, formalized by $w_{it}=1/N_{1}$ for all $it\in\Omega_{1}$.
-In ``event study'' analyses a common estimand is the average effect $h$ periods since treatment for a given ``horizon'' $h\ge0$: $w_{it}=\one\left[K_{it}=h\right]/\left|\Omega_{1,h}\right|$ for $\Omega_{1,h}=\left\{ it\colon\ K_{it}=h\right\} $.
+In event study analyses a common estimand is the average effect $h$ periods since treatment for a given horizon $h\ge0$: $w_{it}=\one\left[K_{it}=h\right]/\lvert\Omega_{1,h}\rvert$ for $\Omega_{1,h}=\left\{ it\colon\ K_{it}=h\right\} $.
 Our approach also allows researchers to specify target estimands that place unequal weights on units within the same cohort-by-horizon cell.
-For example, one may be interested in weighting units by their size, or in estimating a ``balanced'' version: the average treatment effects at horizon $h$ computed only for the subset of units also observed at horizon $h^{\prime}$, such that the gap between two or more estimates is not confounded by compositional differences.
+For example, one may be interested in weighting units by their size, or in estimating a ``balanced'' version of horizon-average effects: the ATT at horizon $h$ computed only for the subset of units also observed at horizon $h^{\prime}$, such that the gap between two or more estimates is not confounded by compositional differences.
 Finally, we do not require the $w_{it}$ to add up to one; for example, a researcher may be interested in the difference between average treatment effects at different horizons or across some groups of units (e.g. women and men), corresponding to $\sum_{it\in\Omega_{1}}w_{it}=0$.\footnote{More broadly, the choice of weights allows for estimation of treatment effect heterogeneity by observed characteristics $R_{it}$.
 Indeed, the slope of the linear projection of $\tau_{it}$ on some observable $R_{it}$ (which may or may not be time-varying) is a weighted sum of treatment effects, $\sum_{it\in\Omega_{1}}w_{it}\tau_{it}$ for $w_{it}=\left(R_{it}-\bar{R}\right)/\sum_{js\in\Omega_{1}}(R_{js}-\bar{R})^{2}$ and $\bar{R}=\frac{1}{\lvert\Omega_{1}\rvert}\sum_{js\in\Omega_{1}}R_{js}$.
 The same logic generalizes when $R_{it}$ is a vector, via the Frisch\textendash Waugh\textendash Lowell theorem.
 This approach also allows for tests of restrictions on treatment effect heterogeneity, e.g. to assess whether ATTs vary across time horizons.}

-We note that in practice researchers are not always explicit about their estimand of interest and may be happy with any ``reasonable'' average of treatment effects, informally understood.
-In \ref{sec:Conventional-Practice} we will show why specifying the estimand (or perhaps a class of estimands) is important.